onsi/gomega/index.md

 ### Annotating Assertions

-You can annotate any assertion by passing a format string (and optional inputs to format) after the `GomegaMatcher`:
+You can annotate any assertion by passing either a format string (and optional inputs to format) or a function of type `func() string` after the `GomegaMatcher`:

     Ω(ACTUAL).Should(Equal(EXPECTED), "My annotation %d", foo)
     Ω(ACTUAL).ShouldNot(Equal(EXPECTED), "My annotation %d", foo)
     Expect(ACTUAL).To(Equal(EXPECTED), "My annotation %d", foo)
     Expect(ACTUAL).NotTo(Equal(EXPECTED), "My annotation %d", foo)
     Expect(ACTUAL).ToNot(Equal(EXPECTED), "My annotation %d", foo)
+    Expect(ACTUAL).To(Equal(EXPECTED), func() string { return "My annotation" })

+If you pass a format string, the format string and inputs will be passed to `fmt.Sprintf(...)`.
+If you instead pass a function, the function will be lazily evaluated if the assertion fails.
-The format string and inputs will be passed to `fmt.Sprintf(...)`.
-If the assertion fails, Gomega will print your annotation alongside its standard failure message.
+In both cases, if the assertion fails, Gomega will print your annotation alongside its standard failure message.

 This is useful in cases where the standard failure message lacks context.
 For example, if the following assertion fails: